-- statistically significant reductions in hyperactivity in the amygdala, the region of the brain responsible for emotional control, when exposed to fear-inducing triggers; - in a head-to-head study, showed a statistically significant reduction in the intensity of defensive behavior, while lorazepam, a widely prescribed benzodiazepine, did not; and - a statistically significant reduction in the intensity and total number of panic symptoms as well as more rapid recovery from the panic state relative to placebo.
+- in a head-to-head study, showed a statistically significant reduction in the intensity of defensive behavior, while lorazepam, a widely prescribed benzodiazepine did not; and - a statistically significant reduction in the intensity and total number of panic symptoms as well as more rapid recovery from the panic state relative to placebo.

 We have designed and developed a novel, proprietary tablet formulation of BNC210 which has shown differentiated pharmacokinetic properties in clinical trials.
-BNC210 has demonstrated rapid oral absorption characteristics in clinical trials making it ideal for acute, or on demand, treatment of SAD.
+BNC210 tablet has demonstrated rapid oral absorption characteristics in clinical trials making it ideal for acute, or on demand, treatment of SAD.
 Furthermore, the tablet formulation is intended to provide patients the convenience of taking BNC210 with or without food in the outpatient setting.
-In previous clinical trials, the tablet formulation achieved a target blood exposure ranging from 33-57 milligram hours per liter ("mg.h/L"), which exceeds the blood exposure of approximately 25 mg.h/L that our pharmacometric analysis predicted as likely to show clinically meaningful benefit for patients suffering from PTSD.
-We are using this tablet formulation in our ongoing Phase 2b ATTUNE clinical trial for patients with PTSD and intend to use it in our planned Phase 2 PREVAIL trial for patients with SAD.
-We anticipate topline data for our SAD trial by the end of 2022 and for our PTSD trial in the first half of 2023.
-We have also received Fast Track designation from the FDA for our PTSD and SAD programs.
-The receipt of Fast Track designation may not result in a faster development process, review or approval compared to drugs considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
+In previous clinical trials (using 900 mg twice daily dosing similar to that being used in the ATTUNE Study), the tablet formulation achieved a target blood exposure ranging from 33-57 mg.h/L, which exceeds the blood exposure of approximately 25 mg.h/L which our pharmacometric analysis predicted as likely to show clinically meaningful benefit for patients suffering from PTSD.
+We are using this tablet formulation in our ongoing Phase 2b ATTUNE clinical trial for patients with PTSD and Phase 2 PREVAIL trial for patients with SAD.
+We anticipate topline data for our SAD trial by the end of 2022 and for our PTSD trial in mid-2023.
+We have received Fast Track designation from the FDA for our PTSD and SAD programs.
+In addition, we have a memorandum of understanding with EmpathBio for preclinical feasibility studies to evaluate a combination of EMP-01, a 3,4-methylenedioxymethamphetamine ("MDMA") derivative and BNC210 as an adjunct to behavioral therapy for the treatment of PTSD.